metal3-io/cluster-api-provider-metal3/docs/fast-track.md

 ### Configuring AutomatedCleaningMode

-For Fast Track to work, your BareMetalHost resources must have `AutomatedCleaningMode` set to `metadata`.
+For Fast Track to work, your BareMetalHost resources must **not** have `AutomatedCleaningMode` set to `disabled`.
+The BMH API defaults this field to `metadata` when unset, so hosts that don't explicitly disable cleaning are eligible.
 This can also be combined with `DisablePowerOff=true`; in that case `DisablePowerOff` remains the deciding factor for keeping the host online.
-Refer to the [Baremetal Operator Documentation](https://book.metal3.io/bmo/introduction) for details on configuring this field.
+Refer to the
+[Baremetal Operator Documentation](https://book.metal3.io/bmo/introduction)
+for details on configuring this field.